Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Introduction

-Except for our earlier work~\cite{cavallero2024co-existence, Shiraishi_2024_globecom}, no work analyzes the system of coexistence of push/pull traffic considering the \gls{mac} structure.
+To the best of our knowledge, our earlier works~\cite{cavallero2024co-existence, Shiraishi_2024_globecom} were the only focusing on \gls{mac} structure enabling \gls{wur} technology.
 In \cite{cavallero2024co-existence}, we considered a system employing \glspl{wur} with \gls{idwu}, while \cite{Shiraishi_2024_globecom} adopted a content-based wake-up mechanism, where activation depends on the relevance of the devices' data.
-Those studies focused on coordinating distinct devices, each operating exclusively in either push or pull mode, under unified network management and scheduling strategies.
-However, they did not support dynamic adaptation of communication behavior at the device level.
+Those studies focused on coordinating distinct devices, each operating exclusively in either push or pull mode, without no support of device-level dynamic adaptation.
 The system and \gls{mac} frame designed in this paper overcomes this limitation by allowing each node to autonomously select its communication mode, i.e., push or pull, based on the importance of observed data and on real-time conditions, offering greater responsiveness and efficiency.